Have Questions?

 706-437-6863

 Ogeechee Behavioral Health Services Waynesboro has long been dedicated to assisting its clients recovery after a period of substance abuse.
-It has been doing this within Waynesboro, Georgia and in the surrounding communities for quite some time.
+It has been doing this within Waynesboro, GA. and in the surrounding communities for quite some time.
 Today, Ogeechee Behavioral Health Services Waynesboro offers services like individual psychotherapy, brief intervention approach, matrix model, contingency management/motivational incentive, activity therapy, 12-step facilitation approach - which are all representative of their rehabilitation and treatment philosophies.
 Additionally, Ogeechee Behavioral Health Services Waynesboro believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it offers various programs, like clients referred from the court/judicial system, child care for clients children, seniors or older adults, persons with serious mental illness, clients with HIV/AIDS, social skills development - among other services listed in the following sections.

 Ogeechee Behavioral Health Services Waynesboro offers outpatient hospital programs, long term treatment centers, short term rehab centers, detoxification facilities, inpatient addiction treatment programs and others.
 Ogeechee Behavioral Health Services Waynesboro has aftercare plans that are useful in helping clients after they complete treatment.
 This substance abuse treatment facility also uses treatment methods that can help you achieve lasting sobriety.